 For undergraduate candidates, Citi recruiters are on campus in both the fall and the spring.
-Recruiting timelines are accelerating across the financial services industry, and the bank will now begin its interview process in the late summer, continuing into the early fall.
+Recruiting timelines are accelerating across the financial services industry, and the bank will now begin its interview process in the spring, continuing into the summer and early fall.

 “We maintain continuous contact leading up to their start date,” Storz said.
 “The recruiting team, managers and the people they meet in the recruiting process reach out to them multiple times before they officially join the firm.”